IMF's Georgieva says Biden-Xi meeting 'constructive' signal for trade | Business

 IMF's Georgieva says Biden-Xi meeting 'constructive' signal for trade

-U.S. tariffs on hundreds of billions of dollars' worth of Chinese goods have been borne by American consumers.
-"And at a time of high inflation, this is least desirable, Georgieva said.
+"Just imagine what the world can do with this kind of money," Georgieva said.
+U.S. tariffs imposed by former president Donald Trump in 2018 on hundreds of billions of dollars' worth of Chinese goods have largely been borne by American consumers and companies.
+In October 2019, the IMF blamed the U.S.-China trade war for cutting global growth to the slowest pace for a decade.

+"And at a time of high inflation, this is least desirable, Georgieva said of tariffs.
 "Also, China recognizes that there has to be a reliance on mutual cooperation because we see the Chinese economy being in a very tough spot."
+Defining debt

+The G20 leaders expressed concern about a deteriorating debt situation in some middle income countries, a statement that was "a recognition that more needs to be done," Georgieva said, adding that defining these steps was difficult.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)